MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/removed-deprecated-features.md

 # required metadata

 title: Removed or deprecated features in Lifecycle Services (LCS)
-description: This topic describes features that have been removed, or that are planned for removal in Lifecycle Services.
+description: This topic describes features that have been removed, or that are planned for removal from Microsoft Dynamics Lifecycle Services (LCS).
 author: sericks007
 manager: AnnBe
 ms.date: 12/02/2019